 Course Prerequisite are courses to be completed or conditions to be met before a student is eligible to enroll in a specific course.
 A student who has enrolled in a course without first completing all course prerequisites may be dropped from that course.
-Prerequisites are identified in course descriptions.
 Waivers for course prerequisite can only be obtained from the Department Chairperson of the department which oversees the course.
-For example, SO130 requires the completion of EN110; therefore, only the Department Chairperson overseeing sociology courses may waive the Prerequisite.
+For example, ED150 requires the completion of EN110; therefore, only the Department Chairperson overseeing education courses may waive the prerequisite.
 As a general rule, however, prerequisite waivers are strongly discouraged.